Black Swarm: Production

 The movie was filmed in Montreal and surrounding small towns in July and August 2007.
 It is the 9th film of the Maneater Series.

 Release

 It was released on DVD by Genius Entertainment on February 3, 2009.

 Reception

-Scott Foy of DreadCentral rated it 3.5/5 and called it "an above average effort from the Sci-Fi Channel that never insults your intelligence even though it does have its fair share of logic gaps."
-Laura Burrows of IGN rated it 4/10 and called it "an awful film" with "terrible CGI".
+Scott Foy of DreadCentral rated it 3.5 out of 5 and called it "an above average effort from the Sci-Fi Channel that never insults your intelligence even though it does have its fair share of logic gaps".
+Laura Burrows of IGN rated it 4 out of 10 and called it "an awful film" with "terrible CGI".
 Patrick Bromley of DVD Verdict describes it as having "terrible CGI effects" and "cheesy plotting and non-existent acting".
-Justin Felix of DVD Talk called it a "celluloid atrocity", though he stated that it has a "certain Ed Wood B-movie charm to it.".
+Justin Felix of DVD Talk called it a "celluloid atrocity", though he stated that it has a "certain Ed Wood B-movie charm to it".